Xilinx/Vitis-AI-Tutorials/Design_Tutorials/08-tf2_flow/README.md

 + If the `--evaluate` command line argument is included, then the `quantize.py` script will evaluate the accuracy of the quantized model using the same test dataset that was used for validation during training.

-## Step 3 - Compiling for the target
+## Step 4 - Compiling for the Target

 To run step 3, run the `source compile.sh` with one of the target boards as a command line argument, for example: